BlackStump/Fluidd-install/README.md

 These scripts will install

-    * Mainsail Ver 0.0.12
+    * Mainsail Ver 0.1.1
     * Nginx config for Mainsail
-    * Add the Klipper-API to printer.cfg
+    * Add the Moonraker-API to printer.cfg
     * Add and Change to a Remote Moonraker Branch of Klipper

 Cautionary fine print